iparr/grunt-a-boilerplate/README.md

 3. `npm i` - will install all necessary Grunt toys
 4. `bower update` - install all 3rd party libraries (important for CSS generation w/ Sass).
 Normalize is included by default
 5. `grunt prep` - prepares a custom Modernizr build.
 Need only be run once at start of project, or whenever a new Modernizr test is required.
 6. `grunt` - This will run in development mode, i.e. css mapping, expanded output of css.
-Hopefully Grunt will compile the `build/assets/main.css` file and '**Done, without
+Hopefully Grunt will compile the `build/assets/main.css` file and "*Done, without errors*"

 ## Updating when new 3rd party tools/packages have been added